ErikOostveen/EuroHiker/README.md

 python 1_i2c_scan.py
 # This make take a little while.
 # You should see a bunch of lines.
 What matters is that one of those lines reads: "Address of I2C device = 0x61"
-# The LED may also have switched off.
+# The CV OUT LED may also have switched off.
 It does not always happen - but it's ok - just carry on.
 # You may have to retry this step until you see the address mentioned.
 # It's worth pointing out that the MCP4725 comes in different flavors - address-wise that is.
 # If this step returns a different address, you will need to edit the .py files mentioned in the next steps